Perl-Apollo/oshun/README.md

 ```

 But as soon as you assign something to `foo`, it's fatal if it's not an
 integer.
-For Perl, that's a bit tricky as there's no clear difference between
+For Perl, that's a bit tricky as there's no difference between
-uninitialized and undef.
+uninitialized and undefined.
 While using that variable prior to assignment is
 fatal in many languages, that would be more difficult in Perl.
 Thus, we
 require a valid assignment.